CodecoolGlobal/gotta-fetch-em-all-react-ZsigriPeter/README.md

 npm start
 ```

 Change a location and an area where you want to travel.
 If there is a Pokémon there, choose one of yours and try to catch it by winning the fight.
-In the chosen area, you can select a specific opponent to battle, or you can choose the "random" option to face a randomly selected opponent from that area.
+In the chosen area, you can select a specific opponent to battle, or you can choose the "get random enemy" option to face a randomly selected opponent from that area.

 <!-- CONTRIBUTING -->